pingcap/docs-dm/en/task-configuration-file-full.md

 # Configuration arguments of the Syncer processing unit.
 syncers:
   global:                            # The configuration name of the processing unit.
-    worker-count: 16                 # The number of threads that migrate binlog events concurrently in Syncer.
+    worker-count: 16                 # The number of threads that replicate binlog events concurrently in Syncer.
-    batch: 100                       # The number of SQL statements in a transaction batch that Syncer migrates to the downstream database (100 by default).
+    batch: 100                       # The number of SQL statements in a transaction batch that Syncer replicates to the downstream database (100 by default).
     enable-ansi-quotes: true         # Enable this argument if `sql-mode: "ANSI_QUOTES"` is set in the `session`
     safe-mode: false                 # If set to true, `INSERT` statements from upstream are rewritten to `REPLACE` statements, and `UPDATE` statements are rewritten to `DELETE` and `REPLACE` statements.
 This ensures that DML statements can be imported repeatedly during data migration when there is any primary key or unique index in the table schema.
 TiDB DM automatically enables safe mode within the first 5 minutes after starting or resuming migration tasks.